SenseLogic/GENESIS/README.md

 ### Allman style conversion

-Generis can convert code written in Allman style into K&R style.
+Genesis can convert code written in Allman style into K&R style.

 Statements must end with semicolons.